Planetarium show: "Pluto: Lone Dog No More"

-All of Oswego's SLN courses officially begin the first day of the semester.
-In addition, most of our online courses are accessible one week prior to the official start date of the semester.
-This allows students the opportunity to get into the virtual course and learn how to navigate their way around the web and the course so they are more confident once the course actually starts.
+All of Oswego's online courses officially begin the first day of the semester.
+Most of our online courses are accessible one week prior to the official start date of the semester.
+This allows you the opportunity to get into the online course and learn how to navigate around ANGEL and the course so you are more familuar and confident once the course begins.

 Do I have to be online at a specific time?

-No. SLN courses are asynchronous.
+No. SUNY Oswego's online courses are asynchronous.
 That means you can log onto the web any time that is convenient for you -- morning, noon or night.
-However, instructors may tell students that they are expected to log on a certain number of times per week (example-3 times/week) and that they need to participate each time they log on (e.g., submit an assignment or participate in the discussion).
-Each credit-bearing course runs 15 weeks in the fall or spring, and 12 weeks in the summer.
+However, instructors may tell you that you are expected to log on a certain number of times per week (example-3 times/week) and that you need to participate each time you log on (e.g., submit an assignment or participate in the discussion).
+Each credit-bearing course runs 15 weeks in the fall or spring, and 3, 6, or 12 weeks in the summer.
 EVERYTHING is done online; there are NO face-to-face meetings.

 Am I really part of the class?